 The Honeywell Superior Allergen Pleated Air Filter gets the stamp of approval from reviewers, who say it noticeably reduces dust, allergens, pet hair and more.
 You can rest easy knowing this filter is keeping harmful particles out of your air.

-Best for Cigarette Smoke: Nordic Pure MERV 13 Pleated AC Furnace Air Filter
+Best for Cigarette Smoke: Nordic Pure Pleated MERV 13 AC Furnace Air Filters

 The smell of tobacco smoke is hard to get out of furniture and clothing, which is why many homeowners who smoke choose a high-quality air filter to help remove smoke particles before they settle in.
 One of the best furnace filters for cigarette smoke is the Nordic Pure Pleated AC Furnace Air Filter, which boasts a high MERV rating and rave reviews.